Prefers higher fruiting temps (70-95°F) than a standard pearl oyster (60-75°F).

 - Check your block upon arrival to make sure there are no tears or signs of mold from shipping.
 If the block has broken into pieces during shipping, gently press the block together and let sit 3-5 days undisturbed before moving to step 2.

 - Slice a 1-2″ slit into the bag or a 1″ “X” into the side of the block.
 Be careful not to cut into the block itself and just cut the plastic.
+If the block is pinning (see below image), make your cut so the pins are freed and can begin to grow.

 - Fold down the top of the bag and deflate the block, tape the top down so that there is minimal room between the block and plastic except where the cut was made.

 - Place the Ready-to-Fruit block in the most humid part of your home (not in direct sunlight) or in a grow chamber or grow tent.
 The kitchen is a good household place in lieu of a dedicated fruiting chamber.
-Pink Oyster fruits best between 70-85°F.
+Pink Oyster fruits best between 70-95°F.

 Search online for easy to make fruiting chambers: monotubs, shot gun fruiting chambers (SGFCs) and tents with foggers/humidifiers are all great options and will likely increase success in fruiting and producing healthy fruits.
 Even a trash bag with plenty of holes can be used to increase humidity!
 If the Pink Oysters produced in a fruiting chamber have large stems and small caps, more air exchange is needed.